58bits/laravel-4-bootstrap-3-starter/readme.md

 * I've continued to use [Confide](https://github.com/Zizaco/confide) for authentication and [Entrust](https://github.com/Zizaco/entrust) for authorization - although still digging here.

+##Tests

+I've created sample PHP-Unit and Mockery-based tests in tests/controllers/WidgetControllerTest.php.
+These are contoller tests, using [Mockery](https://github.com/padraic/mockery) to mock the Widget model - meaning that no database connection is required for these tests.

+Take a look at [Testing Laravel Controllers](http://net.tutsplus.com/tutorials/php/testing-laravel-controllers) for Jeffrey Way's approach to testing controllers.

+For model testing, take a look at [Testing Like a Boss in Laravel: Models](http://net.tutsplus.com/tutorials/php/testing-like-a-boss-in-laravel-models/)

 ##Screenshots

 [![Home](http://downloads.58bits.com/lv4bs3/lv4bs3_01_s.png "Home page")](http://downloads.58bits.com/lv4bs3/lv4bs3_01.png)